MicrosoftDocs/MIMDocs/MIMDocs/mim-privacy-compliance.md

 - Have you identified all the technology you need to process and manage data?

 ## Searching for and identifying personal data
 Searching data within MIM will be dependent on the configuration and setup.
-Most environments are interconnected but for clarity these are broken out by high-level component.
+Most environments are interconnected, but for clarity the scenarios are broken out by high-level component.

 ### Synchronization Service